bennylope/django-organizations/docs/overview.rst

 The `Account` model represents an organization, the umbrella group by which a set of users are associated with each other.

-The `AccountUser` model is an account specific user profile that links a `User` object to an account.
+The `AccountUser` model is a custom many-to-many class that links a `User` object to an account.

 The `AcountOwner` model is a one-to-one link between an `Account` and an